thehyve/transmart-batch/docs/tags.md

 ------------
 The parameters file should be named `tags.params` and contains:
 - `TAGS_FILE` **Mandatory**.
 Points to the tags file.
 See below for format.
-For tag types, the parameters file should be named `tagtypes.params` and contains:
-- `TAG_TYPES_FILE` **Mandatory**.
-Points to the tag types file.
-See below for format.

 #####Tags tsv input file format.